DraceZhan/Amazon_Pet_Lab/README.md

 # Amazon_Pet_Lab
 Work in progress - (pet) passion project at analyzing Amazon pet lab review data

+The main jupyter notebook is just left up for student practioners who are interested in the brainstorming process

 The datasets used are kindly provided by https://nijianmo.github.io/amazon/index.html